pseudoCode34/interview/README.md

-# interview
+<h2> Purpose </h2>
 Algorithms and Data structures for competitive programming

+<h2> Language Preferencees </h2>
-Language Preferencees : C, C++ and Python
+C, C++ and Python

-Contribution
+<h2> Contribution </h2>
-Please contribute to this repository to help it make better.
+Please contribute to this repository to make it better.
 All modifications like new question, code improvement, document improvement, etc. are always welcome.